David Peralta Player Props: Dodgers vs. Rays

-The Los Angeles Dodgers, including David Peralta and his .375 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starter Jalen Beeks and the Tampa Bay Rays at Tropicana Field, Friday at 6:40 PM ET.
+The Los Angeles Dodgers, including David Peralta and his .387 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starting pitcher Tyler Glasnow and the Tampa Bay Rays at Tropicana Field, Saturday at 4:10 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Braves.

 David Peralta Game Info & Props vs. the Rays